jaderfeijo/mango-framework/README.md

 2. Next, let's install `hhvm`.
 Please follow the steps outlined [here](https://github.com/facebook/hhvm/wiki/Prebuilt-Packages-on-Debian-7)

-3. Once HHVM is installed we can proceed to install ApiGen.
-First let's install Pear:

- `$ sudo apt-get install php-pear`

-4. Pear messes up our version of PHP by using the oficial version of PHP instead of the HHVM interpreter.
-Let's fix this by running

- `$ sudo /usr/bin/update-alternatives --install /usr/bin/php php /usr/bin/hhvm 60`

-5. To install `apigen`, please follow the steps outlined [here](http://apigen.org/##installation)

 Installing Mango
 ------------------------------------

 Once all the dependencies have been installed, installing Mango it is easy!
 Simply open a new Terminal window and type in the following:

- `$ curl -L https://github.com/jaderfeijo/mango-framework/raw/master/installer/install | sudo sh`
+ `$ curl -L https://github.com/jaderfeijo/mango-framework/raw/master/install | sudo sh`

-This will download the latest version of the install script and install Mango in the `/usr/lib/mango` path as well as create a symlink to the `mango` command line utility at `/usr/bin/mango`
+This will download the latest version of the install script and install Mango in the `/usr/lib/mango` director as well as create a symlink to the `mango` command line utility at `/usr/bin/mango`

 You can also specify a certain branch to install from.
 For example, if you wish to install the `development` version of Mango, simply specify `development` as the last parameter as demonstrated below:

- ` $ curl -L https://github.com/jaderfeijo/mango-framework/raw/master/installer/uninstall | sudo sh development`
+ ` $ curl -L https://github.com/jaderfeijo/mango-framework/raw/master/install | sudo sh development`

 Uninstalling
 ------------------------------------

 To uninstall mango simply type:

- `$ curl -L https://github.com/jaderfeijo/mango-framework/raw/installer/uninstall | sudo sh`
+ `$ curl -L https://github.com/jaderfeijo/mango-framework/raw/uninstall | sudo sh`

 This will remove all Mango Framework files from your system

 Donate